danielrosehill/AI-Assistant-Template/README.md

 It is a simple use case that only requires a very small amount of contextual data.

+## Organisation

+The `system prompts` folder contains a version history for the different system prompts, which are the core part of assistant configuration.

+The `context data` folder contains context data intended to be added as knowledge for the assistant.
+In a more elaborate setup, this folder could be configured as a data pipeline directly feeding its contextual data into a vector database.

+The `icon` folder contains an icon for the agent.

+Finally, the repository also contains an agent builder script.
+This contains a prompt which can be used for code generation in order to create Python scripts to programmatically create `JSON` configurations from natural language markdown files.

+Together, this folder structure comprises a basic structured "workbench" that can be used to draft and provision effective AI assistants.
+Doing so in something like a Github repository is also a valuable way, in my opinion, of decoupling your configurations, which are valuable intellectual property, from any one platform you're deploying your assistants on.

 ## Author

 Daniel Rosehill